-However, it is considered inelegant.
+It is considered inelegant to preface your questions in this manner.
 During your French lessons, your teacher might insist you use reversal instead.

-The more elegant solution is to reverse subject and predicate, putting the verb at the beginning of the sentence and hyphenating the subject-verb group:
+The more elegant phrasing is to reverse subject and predicate, putting the verb at the beginning of the sentence and hyphenating the subject-verb group:

 Pouvez-vous m’aider?
 Can you help me?